spookylukey/django-views-the-right-way/source/delegation.rst

 * The generic code will be properly separated from the specific.
-For example, inside your ``object_list`` function, local variable names will be very generic, but these won't bleed out into functions that might call ``object_list``, because you don't inherit local variable names (in contrast to classes where you do inherit instance variable names).
+For example, inside your ``object_list`` function, local variable names will be very generic, but these won’t bleed out into functions that might call ``object_list``, because you don’t inherit local variable names (in contrast to classes where you do inherit instance variable names).

 * At some point you might find you have too many parameters to a function.
 But